The following are a few of the online resources that can help you become a more effective teacher.

 The Chronicle of Higher Education is a helpful resource for anyone teaching in higher education.

-* Go to the homepage to see links to news stories in higher education and links to key areas.
+* Go to the homepage to see links to stories in higher education that range from political issues to teaching hacks.

 * On the Jobs page, you can browse for jobs and read advice on job hunting, developing curriculum, and being a successful faculty member.
 This is one location for finding possible faculty jobs.

 Inside Higher Education is another useful resource for faculty, adjuncts and teaching assistants.